104th Light Anti-Aircraft Regiment, Royal Artillery

 The 104th Light Anti-Aircraft Regiment, Royal Artillery, (104th LAA Rgt) was an air defence unit of the British Army during World War II.
 Initially raised as an infantry battalion of the South Staffordshire Regiment in 1940, it transferred to the Royal Artillery in late 1941.
-It served in the Middle East and Italy until it was disbanded for infantry reinforcements in 1944.
+It served in the Middle East and Italy until it was disbanded for infantry reinforcements in June 1944.

 13th (Pioneer) Battalion, South Staffordshire Regiment

 The unit was originally formed on 1 May 1940 at Trowbridge, Wiltshire, as 13th (Pioneer) Battalion, South Staffordshire Regiment.
 As a pioneer battalion, the 12th does not appear to have been assigned to any field force or home defence formation.
 However it was converted into a normal infantry battalion on 24 October 1940 and it joined 213th Independent Infantry Brigade (Home), a static defence formation under II Corps in East Anglia.

 At the end of 1941 the battalion was selected to be retrained in the light anti-aircraft (LAA) role equipped with Bofors 40 mm guns: on 1 December 1941 it transferred to the Royal Artillery (RA) as 104th LAA Regiment, comprising Regimental Headquarters (RHQ) and 342, 343 and 344 LAA Batteries.